houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ### Contrasting Our Claim

-Having clarified the claim, let's now constrast it with some related but subtley different ideas.
+Having clarified the claim, let's now contrast it with some related but subtly different ideas.

 #### Compressing All Strings